 "It is possible.
 You are an old woman who knows nothing of these matters.
 I am a captain in the service of science and I tell you it can be done.
 I have the figures.
 If we limit our living space during the trip we can carry almost a fifth of the corn with us.
 We can then empty the trains and return.
 If we go fast, this can be done.
-The empty trains will be able to carry two-fifths of the corn.
-The rest will burn-but we will have saved almost two-thirds of the crop.
+The empty trains will be able to carry twofifths of the corn.
+The rest will burn -- but we will have saved almost two-thirds of the crop.
 When the ships come they must have the food.
 People will be starving.
 We will have it for them."

-They fotind their voices and shouted questions at him and at each other, derision and anger on all sides, with the gavel banging unnoticed.
+They found their voices and shouted questions at him and at each other, derision and anger on all sides, with the gavel banging unnoticed.
+He turned his back and ignored them. anger on all sides, with the gavel banging unnoticed.
 He turned his back and ignored them.
 They would have to talk it out, walk around the new idea and spit on it a bit.
-They were reactionary, stubborn peasants, and they hated anything new.
-When they quieted down he would speak to them, now he kept his back turned and ignored them, looking at the great map of the planet that hung from the dome, the only decoration in the big hall.

-Halvmo~rk, that's what the first discovery team had called it.
-Twilight, the twilight world.
-Its name in the catalogues was oflicially Beta Aurigae III, the third planet out and the only one that was habitable of the six worlds that circled the fiercely hot blue-and-white star.
-Or barely habitable.
-For this planet was an anomaly, something very interesting to the astronomers who had studied it and entered the facts into their records, and passed on.
-It was the great axial tilt of the world that made it so fascinating to the scientists, almost habitable to the people who lived there. - The axial tilt of forty-one degrees and the long, flattened ellipse of the orbit created a most singular situa-tion.
+They were y would have to talk it out, walk around the new idea and spit on it a bit.
+They were lived there.
+The axial tilt of forty-one degrees and the long, flattened ellipse of the orbit created a most singular situation.
 Earth had an axial tilt of only a few degrees, and that was enough to cause the great change in the seasons.
 The axis is the line about which a planet revolves; the axial tilt the degree that the axis deviates from the vertical.
-Forty-one degrees is a very dramatic deviation, and this, com-bined with the long ellipse of its orbit, produced some very unusual results.
+Forty-one degrees is a very dramatic deviation, and this, combined with the long ellipse of its orbit, produced some very unusual results.